The Hidden Risk for NZ Export Crop Growers

 What Marine Cargo Does NOT Cover

-• Market price decline on arrival (quality deterioration that is not caused by an insured peril)
+• Market price decline on arrival not caused by an insured peril

 • Customs delays or detention

-• Rejection by the importer for contractual or quality reasons unrelated to transit damage
+• Rejection for contractual reasons unrelated to transit damage

 • Regulatory import restrictions or market access changes